Ashkan-Yaldaie/thesis/documents/Thesis.md

 To control the smart home system, creating a website is required.
 That can be done using the RasPi as a web-server by installing the Apache and PHP.
 It is easy to manage the system from a long distance through a website, but to control the system locally a voice control is required.
 The home automation must be simple because nobody is going to log on to a website to turn on a fan if it is just two meters away.
 In this situation, a voice controlled switch can come in handy.

 Security system requirements are to trigger an alarm and capture a video of an incident if the home intrusion occurs.
 It is not wise to keep the video on the RasPi's storage, so the system must upload the data to an online server.
 Those people who tend to travel a lot, sometimes may lack the internet connection and, in this case, it is not enough to send an email notification about the home intrusion, but an SMS has to be sent as well.
-If the surrounding area is not safe enough or lacks a good reputation, a panic button can be really useful in order to notify somebody in the case of emergency.
+If the surrounding area is not safe enough or lacks a good reputation, a panic button can be really useful in order to notify somebody in case of emergency.

 <a name="figure-2" />